 If you are giving a wedding toast at some upcoming nuptials, then listen up because you have a BIG responsibility!
-Some people cringe at the thought of speaking in public, but it is part of the job for important wedding players like the best man, maid of honor, and the father of the bride.
+Some people cringe at the thought of speaking in public, but it is part of the job for some very important wedding players.
 In front of all of the couple’s family and friends, you will have to honor them and acknowledge the significance of that special day.
-This task may seem daunting (and downright terrifying for some), but lucky for you, we are dishing out our five best tips for giving a killer wedding toast to save you any embarrassment or wedding faux pas!
+This task may seem daunting (and downright terrifying for some), but lucky for you, we are dishing out our five best tips for giving a killer wedding toast to save you any embarrassment or from making a major wedding faux pas!

 Don’t wing it.

 Do some prep work.
 You don’t need to write your toast out word-for-word (and if you do, please don’t read it that way from your phone at the reception).
 But you should at least have a general idea of what you want to say.
 An outline or even a few bullet points are the way to go.
 You have a very important job.
 Don’t leave it to the last minute, going with whatever pops into your head in the moment.

 Seriously.
 2 – 3 minutes MAX!
 No one wants to listen to you go on and on…and on…and on.
 Everyone will be hungry by this point and anxious to get the party started.
 If you want to keep people’s attention, be concise.

 It’s ok to be funny when giving a toast.
 Actually, it’s much more entertaining!
 Crack a few jokes or one-liners and you’ll be a hit with the crowd.

 But limit the inside jokes.